Teaching models to write kernels; dataset, training, and honest results

 - run compile tests for a subset and label examples as "compilable."

-PS: i did all this experimnets jus cause i wanna do it, this was just a fun project i did nothing more
+PS: i did all this just cause i wanted to — this was a fun project, nothing more.